ngrok/ngrok-python/README.md

 ngrok.disconnect(url)
 ```

-Or omit the URL to close all tunnels:
+Or omit the `url` to close all tunnels:

 ```python
 ngrok.disconnect()